Track (Will Be Seated): $35

 “You can follow God from right where you are,” Hall says of the new album’s central theme.
 “In the condition you are in right now, you can follow Him and He will make you His.”

-The biggest name in Christian music at your 2018 Great Jones County Fair.
+The biggest name and one of the hottest rising acts in Christian music teaming up at your 2018 Great Jones County Fair.
 Get your tickets, bring a friend, and join us on Sunday July 22 for a night of Christian worship with Casting Crowns!

 Many of our concerts are "standing room only" general admission on the track.
 Click on the chart above to see views of the stage from many different seating sections.